-Question Policy Principles Is the escape route design deemed satisfactory?
-(Consider current design codes) r Finding/Observation Travel distances are within those recommended within the Home Office Guide.
-Is the escape route design deemed satisfactory?
-(Consider current design codes)
+Ref.
+Question Policy Principles K1 Is the escape route design deemed satisfactory?
+(Consider current design codes) Answer Finding/Observation Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
-Answe er Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
+Answer Finding/Observation No There is only one entry/entry door to the common area of this premises.
+A timber constructed storage area is located immediately adjacent to the single entry/entry door and residents must pass this to make their escape.
+The timber constructed storage area contains the electric meters for the flats.